elastos/Elastos.Node/docs/elastos_supernode_123.md

 Now the initial **setup complete**.

-For a more detailed setup and usage, please refer [Elastos Supernode Guide](./elastos_supernode_usage.md).
+For a more detailed setup and usage, please refer to [Elastos Supernode Guide](./elastos_supernode_usage.md).

 Any issues, please contact the blockchain Dev team.